Your Vote Is Your Voice - Use It!

 In Colorado, ballots are mailed to the voter for all elections.

 Register to vote online at least 10 days before the election so you can receive your mailed ballot.
+The deadline this year is June 22nd.

 Check the status of your voter registration online to update address, party affiliation, etc.